- Administration >

 List the new log files to view the newly-created log:

-log file that mongod
+log file that mongod or mongos made when it

-reopened the log file, and server1.log.<timestamp>
+reopened the log file, and server1.log.<timestamp>, the renamed

 original log file.